Last Updated April 21st, 2023 at 10:03 am by Lisa

 - 1 cup peppermint bark chips melted for drizzle decoration

 - On a cutting board, finely chop both the macadamia nuts and peppermint bark chips.
 Set aside.

 - In a stand mixer fitted with a paddle attachment, mix softened room temperature butter, powdered sugar, and vanilla extract at medium-high speed.

 - Add flour 1 cup at a time and mix well.

 - Add finely chopped macadamia nuts and peppermint bark chips, mix well.

-- Roll out cookie dough on lightly floured surface, and cut into pineapple shapes.
+- Roll out cookie dough ¼" thick on lightly floured surface with a rolling pin, and cut into pineapple shapes.
 Place on parchment-lined baking sheet.

 - Bake for 20-22 minutes, or until edges are slightly golden brown.
-Cool cookies completely.
+Cool cookies completely on wire racks.

-- Let the melted chocolate set for a couple hours before stacking the cookies so the "icing" dries in an airtight container.
+- Let the melted chocolate set for a couple of hours before stacking the cookies so the "icing" dries in an airtight container.

 - Enjoy, and Mele Kalikimaka.